Rayanworkout/Predicting-Drug-Consumption/README.md

 ## How to run locally ?

-_You need to have Python >3.10 installed on your machine_
+_You need to have Python >3.10 and NodeJS installed on your machine_

 1. Clone the repository